1 Language Models: What and Why

 With time, neural LMs evolved by using ever more complex neural nets, trained on increasingly larger datasets.
 Deep neural nets, convolutional neural nets, recurring connections, the encoder-decoder architecture, attention, and, finally, transformers, are just some examples of the technologies used in these models.
 Figure 1.5 shows a selected timeline with some of the key technological breakthroughs and milestones related to neural LMs:

 Most modern language models are neural LMs.
 This is unsurprising because (1) neural nets can handle a lot of complexity and (2) neural LMs can be trained on massive amounts of data, with no need for labeling.
-The only constraints are the available computing power and the budget.
+The only constraints are the available computing power and one’s budget.

-Research (from both academia and industry) on neural nets has advanced a lot in the last decades so it was a match made in heaven: as the magnitude of text on the Web grew larger, there appeared new and more efficient ways to train neural nets—better algorithms on the software side and purpose-built hardware on the hardware side.
+Research (from both academia and industry) on neural nets has advanced a lot in the last decades so it was a match made in heaven: as the magnitude of text on the Web grew larger, there appeared new and more efficient ways to train neural nets: better algorithms on the software side and purpose-built hardware on the hardware side.

-Let’s now explain the role a word’s context plays in neural LMs—and how they help us train better models.
+Let’s now explain the role a word’s context plays in neural LMs and how they help us train better models.

 The need for memory in Neural LMs

 The basic building block of text is a word, but a word on its own doesn’t tell us much.
 We need to know its context—the other words around it—to fully understand what a word means.
-This is seen in polysemous1 words: the word “cap” in English can mean a head cover, a hard limit for something (a spending cap), or even a verb.
+This is seen in polysemous3 words: the word “cap” in English can mean a head cover, a hard limit for something (a spending cap), or even a verb.
 Without context, it’s impossible to know what the word means.

-1 Polysemous words are those that have multiple meanings.
+3 Polysemous words are those that have multiple meanings.

 As a human is better able to understand a word when its context is available, so are LMs.
 In the case of language modeling, this means having some kind of memory or state in the model—so that it can consider past words as it predicts the next ones.

-2 Feedforward neural nets cannot natively deal with variable-length input.
+4 Feedforward neural nets cannot natively deal with variable-length input.

 Recurrent Neural Networks